jmaaks/macos-setup/README.md

 # Laptop

-Laptop is a playbook to set up an OS X laptop (for web development).
+Laptop is a playbook to set up an OS X laptop.

 It installs and configures most of the software I (galliangg) use on my Mac.